pdimens/harpy/Modules/align.md

     D-->F([barcode stats])
 ```
 +++ :icon-file-directory: BWA output
 The `harpy align` module creates an `Align/bwa` directory with the folder structure below. `Sample1` is a generic sample name for demonstration purposes.
+Harpy will also write a record of the relevant
+runtime parameters in `logs/align.params`.
 ```
 Align/bwa
 ├── Sample1.bam